Mimi Katano, Executive Artistic Director

 Shawn (he/him) has been creating show logos and graphics for YTN since 2009.
 He spent 7 years in Seattle working for Cranium, Forrest-Pruzan Creative, Holland America, and Funko.
 He now plies his trade from the great state that's round on the ends and high in the middle.

 Website photography by: Joe Iano, Mimi Katano, Erika Sheehan, and Trina B. Wright

 Board of Directors

 Youth Theatre Northwest hires artists and educators of the highest caliber.
 We also select individuals with the right spirit to inspire and mentor your child's personal development.

-Our extended staff of educators, directors, and production design and technical staff bring professional theatrical experience to your children’s lives, with affiliations to theatres, arts organizations, and educational institutions such as Seattle Children's Theatre, Seattle Repertory Theatre, Seattle Opera, Jet City Improv, Village Theatre, Intiman Theatre, Book-It Repertory Theatre, Seattle Public Theatre, Langston Hughes Performing Arts Institute, Seattle Public Schools, Cornish College of the Arts, Live Girls Theatre, Wing Luke Asian Museum, Museum of History and Industry and many others.
+Our extended staff of educators, directors, and production design and technical staff bring professional theatrical experience to your children’s lives, with affiliations to theatres, arts organizations, and educational institutions such as Seattle Children's Theatre, Seattle Repertory Theatre, Jet City Improv, Village Theatre, Intiman Theatre, Book-It Repertory Theatre, Seattle Public Theatre, Seattle Public Schools, Cornish College of the Arts, Live Girls Theatre, Wing Luke Asian Museum, Museum of Pop Culture, Studio East, Copious Love, Seattle Shakespeare Company, Three Dragons Academy, GreenStage, Island Shakespeare Festival, University of Washington, Mägi Ensemble, SecondStory Repertory Theatre, Renton Civic Theatre, Pork Filled Productions, and many others.